threader/PC-Tuning/docs/configure-nvidia.md

 - Run setup.exe to install the driver

-    - If setup fails however you followed the steps above correctly, try redownload the driver and follow the steps again.
+    - If setup fails however you followed the steps above correctly, try to re-download the driver and follow the steps again.
 Some users have reported this is due to a corrupted download

 - Open CMD and enter the commands below to disable telemetry